Google backs one-year-old Indian startup DotPe in $27.5 million fundraise – TechCrunch

 It’s a problem that scores of startups in India are solving today, but DotPe has some additional hooks.
 It helps merchants scan their inventories and quickly establish a log online.

 Once the catalog is ready, a business can then make it available on WhatsApp and reach customers there.
-WhatsApp is the most popular smartphone app in India with over 450 million users.
+WhatsApp is the most popular smartphone app in India, with more than 450 million users.
 DotPe says it also helps businesses get visibility on Google Search.

 The startup, co-founded by Shailaz Nag, formerly co-founder and managing director of PayU, also enables neighborhood stores to collect payments from walk-in customers and features tools to offer loyalty points and discounts to customers to boost engagement.